 "We are already seeing the damage from climate change.
 The drought is causing our farmers great hardship, and is threatening our food and water security.
 I grew up in Orange – the drought in the country where I grew up really hurts me.

 "We need to take strong action to prevent great human suffering in the future.
 One of the things we can fix is the way we produce energy.
-I am an engineer – I know what can be done and what should be done.

 "The technology is there now, but the government must take charge and must transition energy production to renewables.
 Focusing on “lower energy prices” now is short sighted and will cost us a great deal in the future.
 I am especially passionate about working towards a fact-based energy policy that will protect the environment and also help people and businesses.